protoEvangelion/portfolio/src/notes/Algos/data-structures.md

   the "call stack" goes along with this concept
 - Most programming languages are based on a stack
 - Arrays have a stack interface but they are not a pure stack
-  - Because with a pure stack you push on top and pop from top
+  - Because with a pure stack you only push on top and pop from top
   - You can't get to anything beneath the top node

 <p data-height="300" data-theme-id="31719" data-slug-hash="KxgNYb" data-default-tab="js" data-user="RyanGarant" data-pen-title="Naive JS Stack Data Structure" class="codepen">See the Pen <a href="https://codepen.io/RyanGarant/pen/KxgNYb/">Naive JS Stack Data Structure</a> by Ryan Garant (<a href="https://codepen.io/RyanGarant">@RyanGarant</a>) on <a href="https://codepen.io">CodePen</a>.</p>